-SA Government Agencies can provide the seed funds as a grant.
-A Generic Grant Agreement template is available upon request.
-If issued as a grant, winning competitors must complete an Acquittal report (forms part of the Agreement template) at the end of the validation period, demonstrating how the funds were spent as part of the Grant Agreement.
+South Australian Government agencies can provide the seed funds as a grant.
+A generic grant agreement template is available upon request.
+If issued as a grant, winning competitors must complete an acquittal report (forms part of the agreement template) at the end of the validation period, demonstrating how the funds were spent as part of the grant agreement.

 Briefing winners on expectations